Is the Nightmare Before Christmas a Halloween Movie?

 Halloween is a day for people to accept themselves.
 It’s about embracing death and rejoicing in life.
 It’s also about dressing up to pretend to be someone else for a night.

-Well, this may appear to be the polar opposite of self-acceptance, but costumes often represent the person wearing it.
-It can educate you and offer you something about yourself.
+Although this may appear to be the polar opposite of self-acceptance, costumes often represent the person wearing them.
+They can educate and offer insight into one’s self.

-Jack dons the Santa Claus costume since he no longer wants to be the Pumpkin King.
-He aspired to be someone different.
-However, his efforts to bring Christmas to the public prove to be a fail.
+Jack dons the Santa Claus costume because he no longer wants to be the Pumpkin King.
+He aspires to be someone different.
+However, his efforts to bring Christmas to the public prove to be a failure.

 In the end, Jack seemed to have given up on his ambitions to transform Halloween Town into a Christmas-themed version of the town.
 He appreciates his community’s individuality and strangeness.

-Also, he thoroughly embraces Halloween in all of its spooky and horrific beauty.
+Also, he thoroughly embraces Halloween’s spooky and horrific beauty.

 The Answer

-He said that, if you ask the filmmakers, the film is about Halloween.
-It’s about the individuals who celebrate it, as well as how they respond to events such as Christmas.
+If you ask the filmmakers, they say that the film is about Halloween.
+It’s about the individuals who celebrate it and how they respond to events such as Christmas.

 The composer Danny Elfman told USA Today, “It’s definitely about Christmas, but for me, it’s a Halloween movie.”
 Additionally, the film’s premiere date is October 29th.

-This adds to the notion that the initial intention was to be appreciated largely as a Halloween treat.
-This answers the question: is the nightmare before Christmas a Halloween movie?
+This suggests that the original intention was to be appreciated largely as a Halloween treat.
+This answers the question: Is The Nightmare Before Christmas a Halloween movie?

 The Bottom Line

-It is a fact that the film revolves around Christmas too.
-But, the film’s tone, graphics, and end indicate that it is a Halloween film.
+The film revolves around Christmas, too.
+However, the film’s tone, graphics, and ending indicate a Halloween film.
 But what if you want to watch it during the holidays?
 No one is going to stop you now, are they?

 Leave a Reply